nadeemabdulhamid/csc225-spring2023/lec22-sorting/notes.md

 - how to analyze sorting algorithms

 ## BE ABLE TO:
-- recognize the operation of common quadratic sorts (insertion/selection)
+- recognize the operation of some common sorts (insertion/selection/merge/quick)

 ---